cfrg/draft-irtf-cfrg-ristretto255/draft-irtf-cfrg-ristretto255-decaf448.md

 # API Considerations {#api}

-ristretto255 and decaf448 are abstractions that implement two prime-order groups, and their elements are represented by curve points, but they are not curve points.
-Implementations **SHOULD** reflect that: the type representing an element of the group **SHOULD** be opaque to the caller, meaning they do not expose the underlying curve point or field elements.
+ristretto255 and decaf448 are abstractions that implement two prime-order groups.
+Their elements are represented by curve points, but are not curve points, and implementations **SHOULD** reflect that fact.
+That is, the type representing an element of the group **SHOULD** be opaque to the caller, meaning they do not expose the underlying curve point or field elements.
 Moreover, implementations **SHOULD NOT** expose any internal constants